kkh1178/Mapping-Web/README.md

 ## Background

- Visualize an earthquake data that is constantly being updated.
+ Visualize an earthquake data set from USGS.
+The data set is constantly being updated to include new events.

 ![earthquake map with legend](earthquake_legend.png)